Tigaraksa

 Tigaraksa (/id/) is a town (kota) and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java (island), Indonesia.
-The district covers a land area of 55.30 km^{2} and had 119,245 inhabitants in 2010 and 155,557 inhabitants in 2020; the official estimate as at mid 2024 was 170,918 (comprising 86,668 males and 84,250 females).
+The district covers a land area of 55.30 km^{2} and had 119,245 inhabitants in 2010 and 155,557 inhabitants in 2020; the official estimate as of mid-2024 was 170,918 (comprising 86,668 males and 84,250 females).
 The administrative headquarters of the Regency and of the district are located at the town of Tigaraksa.

 Communities

-Tigaraksa District is sub-divided into two urban kelurahan (Tigaraksa and Kadu Agung) and twelve rural villages (desa), all fourteen sharing the postcode of 15721, listed below with their areas and their officially-estimated populations as at mid 2024.
+Tigaraksa District is sub-divided into two urban kelurahan (Tigaraksa and Kadu Agung) and twelve rural villages (desa), all fourteen sharing the postcode of 15721, listed below with their areas and their officially-estimated populations as of mid-2024.